Southland-Steel/ssf-powerfab/timeline3/docs/gantt-help.md

 - Elements are organized hierarchically, with level 1 elements shown in bold
 - Tasks are automatically color-coded based on status
 - The chart updates when you refresh the page or click the refresh button
+- Look for the IFF and IFA percentages to quickly gauge the approval status of each element